 [2] Volatilisation is the process whereby a substance changes from a solid (or liquid) form to a gas form.
-Here it refers to the emission of gaseous ammonia from mineral N fertiliser (see Further Info Box).
+Here it refers to the emission of gaseous ammonia from mineral N fertiliser (see Further information box on p23).

 [3] Eutrophication refers to excessive enrichment of an environment (soil, water) by nutrients (in this case nitrogen but also can be phosphorus).
-See Further Info Box.
+See Further information box on p23.

-[4] See Further Info Box.
+[4] See Further information box on p23.